gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

   commonName: morethan64characters.ingress.shoot.project.default-domain.gardener.cloud
 ```

-But it is valid to request a certificate for this domain if you have at least one domain which does not exceed the mentioned limit:
+But it is valid to request a certificate for this domain if you have left the common name unset:

 ```yaml
 apiVersion: cert.gardener.cloud/v1alpha1